 We have a long history of research and development through collaborations, which augment our internal development efforts.
-Our earliest joint research projects date from the early 1990s with market leading collaboration partners such as Siemens AG, Zeneca and the University of Leuven (Katholieke Universiteit Leuven), or KULeuven.
+Our earliest joint research projects date from the early 1990s with market leading collaboration partners such as Siemens AG, Zeneca and the University of Leuven (Katholieke Universiteit)

+Leuven), or KULeuven.
 Many of our innovations are based on industrial collaborations such as those with Phonak Staefa Switzerland and Biomet.
-In December 2013, we were active in 19 government funded research projects.
+In March 2014, we were active in 21 government funded research projects.
 With our platform technologies and strong track record in successful commercialization of scientific innovations, we receive many requests for participation in new development projects.
 While we strongly protect our intellectual property in our core competencies, many of our products require collaborations in order to create healthy ecosystems for their successful implementation.

-As of December 31, 2013, we had more than 50 active research and development projects in various stages of completion and more than 200 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, Germany, Ukraine and Malaysia.
+As of March 31, 2014, we had more than 50 active research and development projects in various stages of completion and more than 200 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, Germany, Ukraine and Malaysia.

-For the years ended December 31, 2013 and 2012, our research and development expenses were €10.6 million and €9.4 million, respectively, and were 15.4% and 15.9% of our revenue, respectively.
+For the years ended December 31, 2013 and 2012, our research and development expenses were ε 10.6 million and ε 9.4 million, respectively, and were 15.4% and 15.9% of our revenue, respectively.
+For the three months ended March 31, 2014 and 2013, our research and development expenses were ε 3.2 million and ε 2.5 million, respectively, and were 17.0% and 16.2% of our revenue, respectively.